Markionium/dhis2-history/dhis2-live-installer/INSTALLER-README.txt

 There are a number of different installers that will be generated for different purposes.

 1)DHIS2 Windows Live
-This version of the installer is appropriate for Microsoft Windows with a preexisting JRE.
+This version of the installer is appropriate for Microsoft Windows with a pre-existing JRE.
 2) DHIS2 Windows Embedded JRE
-This version of the installer will include a prepacked JRE (Java Runtime Edition) with the installer.
+This version of the installer will include a pre-packed JRE (Java Runtime Edition) with the installer.
-This version therefore will not require a user to have Java preinstalled on their machine, but will incease the size of the installer by about 30 MB.
+This version therefore will not require a user to have Java pre-installed on their machine, but will increase the size of the installer by about 30 MB.
 Place a copy of the JRE in the /resources/jre/jre6 folder.

 You will now enter into a rather lengthy